myllynen/pcp-bcc-pmda/README.md

 ## Upstream Status

-The upstream Pull Request for BCC PMDA plugin has been merged and available e.g. on Fedora as _pcp-pmda-bcc_ as of PCP 4.0 release.
+The upstream Pull Request for BCC PMDA plugin was merged to PCP 4.0 release and the plugin is available e.g. on recent Fedora/RHEL releases as _pcp-pmda-bcc_ package.

-The below installation and testing instructions are still helpful with earlier PCP releases and on distributions with no BCC PMDA package available.
+The below installation and testing instructions are still helpful with earlier PCP releases and on distributions with no BCC PMDA package available (but see upstream builds at https://bintray.com/pcp/).

 ## Installation